lbelzile/experimental-F21/content/evaluations/07-problem-set.markdown

 csl: "../../static/bib/apa.csl"
 ---

-## Task 1 -

-## Task 2 - Optimal sample allocation with unequal variance
+## Task 1 - Optimal sample allocation with unequal variance

 We consider for simplicity two treatments, `\(A\)` and `\(B\)` The standard error of the average difference between treatment `\(A\)` and control `\(B\)` for `\(Y_{iA} \sim \mathsf{No}(\mu_A, \sigma_A^2)\)` `\((i=1, \ldots, n_A)\)` and `\(Y_{iB} \sim \mathsf{No}(\mu_B, \sigma_B^2)\)` is